mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

    ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)

-   **Note:** At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
+    > At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
 If you do not see the screen above, steps 5 to 7 will not work.
 The workaround is to use the default user name *admin* with the initial admin password (explained in step #7 below).

 1. Return to the **Putty** terminal and type the following command to open the log file that contains the password.
 Copy the password
     >sudo vi /var/lib/jenkins/secrets/initialAdminPassword